atomicateam/atomica/docs/general/Timed-Transitions.rst

 Timed parameter restrictions

+- If a junction has a timed compartment input, it cannot have any untimed inputs
 - If the same timed parameter is used for multiple compartments, the destination compartments cannot be in the group of source compartments x - If entered in the databook, only a constant value can be provided x - If it has a function, then it must be precomputable and have the same value at all times